fjwhittle/p6-xml-xpath/README.md

 * And, Or
 * Value and Generic (set) comparison
 * Filters ( [] )
-* Initial boilerplate for path expressions - but don't expect it to do anything useful until XML can be found.
+* Initial boilerplate for path expressions
+* Basic name tests for child and descendant nodes
 * (Nested) Comments

 ## Usage